Take a walk along the Venetian Walls

-The Venetian Walls were built in the 16th century by the Republic of Venice, when Bergamo belonged to that state.
-They mark the old town, also called the upper historic center, the città alta.
-The walls were built in order to protect the city from the Republic of Milan and France during the decline of Venice’s control over maritime trade.
-Nowadays, the walls are a symbol of Bergamo’s rich and proud history, and enclose a fairy-tale-like town devoid of any marks of modernity.
-You can walk alongside the wals, through the parks that constitute a large part of Bergamo’s città alta.
+The Venetian Walls were built in the 16th century by the Republic of Venice, when Bergamo belonged to the state.
+They mark the old town, also called the upper historic centre, the città alta.
+The walls were built to protect the city from the Republic of Milan and France during the decline of Venice’s control over maritime trade.
+Nowadays, the walls are a symbol of Bergamo’s history and enclose a fairytale-like town devoid of modernity.
+You can walk alongside the walls and through the parks that constitute a large part of Bergamo’s città alta.